Notion Pricing for Students: Free Plan & Student Discount

 Business is rarely the right choice for individual students.
 It's designed for teams that need admin controls and security features.
 The one exception is students who want Notion AI built in without paying for it as a separate add-on, since Business includes AI while Plus does not.

 Notion AI as a standalone add-on is a harder sell.
-At around $10/month on top of Plus, you're approaching $20/month for a note-taking tool, which is hard to justify when free AI tools can process your notes externally.
+At roughly $10/month on top of Plus, you're approaching $20/month for a note-taking tool, which is hard to justify when free AI tools can process your notes externally.
 Students who rely heavily on AI-assisted study tools may find better value in apps where AI features are included at a lower total cost.

 The hidden cost to watch for is the combination of tiers.
 Many students start on the Free plan, find they need larger uploads, upgrade to Plus, then want AI features and add that on top.
 The step-by-step upgrades can push the monthly cost well beyond what felt reasonable at the start.
 Mapping out exactly which features you need before committing to any plan saves money over the long run.